 Tom and Tina F. Cincinnati, Ohio

-My husband Mark and I want to sincerely thank OVR for their excellent and very fair service.
+My husband John and I want to sincerely thank OVR for their excellent and very fair service.
 Working with Steve and Mike was a very positive experience and OVR Should be very proud to have them working for the company.
 Steve and Mike followed through with everything they indicated they would do and were courteous with our time being prompt.
 I can't say enough about our satisfaction.

 John and Paula K, Liberty Twp, Ohio